Easy Vegan White Bean Dip

 • Chop fresh ingredients: Adding finely diced ingredients like tomatoes and green onions at the end add texture and freshness to your dip.

-Check out my Quick Pinto Bean Spread Recipe for another great processor-free dip.
-By following these tips, you'll have a tasty dip in no time!
+👉 Craving more?
+Check out my Quick Pinto Bean Spread Recipe for another no-processor dip option!

 What you’ll need